GeoffBarrett/BatchTINTV2/README.md

 Now in your Command Prompt you can type the following in order to run the GUI:
 The easiest way to run it is to create a '.bat' file on the desktop that contains the following information:

-cd "[pathway to your BatchTINT folder]" python BatchSort.py exit
+cd "[pathway to your BatchTINTV2 folder]" python BatchSortV2.py exit

 When you click this .bat file it will run the program.